mantidproject/mantid-staging/dev-docs/source/WritingAnAlgorithm.rst

 ----------

 It is fine to throw exceptions in your algorithms in the event of an unrecoverable failure.
-These will be caught in the base Algorithm class, which will report the failure of the algorithm..
+These will be caught in the base Algorithm class, which will report the failure of the algorithm.

+Trying to test again